-Shareholder Return Goal Total Shareholder Return Unit Threshold 25th percentile of Peer Group 0.25 Above Threshold 35th percentile of Peer Group 0.50 Target 50th percentile of Peer Group 1.00 Above Target 75th percentile of Peer Group 1.50 Maximum 90th percentile of Peer Group 2.00
+Shareholder Return Goal Total Shareholder Return Shares of Common Stock for Each Performance Unit Threshold 25th percentile of Peer Group 0.25 Above Threshold 35th percentile of Peer Group 0.50 Target 50th percentile of Peer Group 1.00 Above Target 75th percentile of Peer Group 1.50 Maximum 90th percentile of Peer Group 2.00

 The performance period (fiscal 2015, 2016 and 2017) for the fiscal 2015 performance unit award has been completed.
 In August 2017, the Compensation Committee certified that the Company's relative Total Shareholder Return for the performance period was below the amount required for a Threshold payout.
 Accordingly, the number of shares presented for the fiscal 2015 performance unit award is zero.
-Based on the Company's relative Total Shareholder Return for fiscal 2016 and 2017 (two-thirds of the performance period for the fiscal 2016 award), the fiscal 2016 award is presented at the Threshold performance level.
+Based on the Company's relative Total Shareholder Return for fiscal 2016 award is presented at the Threshold performance level.
 Based on the Company's relative Total Shareholder Return for fiscal 2017 (one-third of the performance period for the fiscal 2017 award), the fiscal 2017 award is also presented at the Threshold performance level.